-Third Party Requests for Records
+Third Party Requests for Medical Records

-Doctors often receive requests from third parties such as solicitors, insurance companies or family members for information relating to a patient or for copies of patient records.
-This factsheet sets out the issues that arise when doctors are presented with such requests.
+GPs often receive requests from third parties such as solicitors, insurance companies or family members for information relating to a patient or for copies of a patient's medical records.
+This factsheet sets out the issues that arise and factors to consider when GPs are presented with such requests.